 This will be the project’s main written output, with a Foreword by Yash Pal Ghai.
 Guest edited by Lotte Hughes and Mark Lamont, it contains articles by team members and other invited contributors on cultural rights and constitutional change, largely but not exclusively confined to Kenya.

 This report, based on a desk study, compares and contrasts cultural rights provisions in the Constitution of Kenya with those in the constitutions of other countries.
 It summarises a longer desk study by Harriet Deacon: ‘A Comparative Review of Cultural Rights Provisions in the Constitution of Kenya and Constitutions of Other Countries.’
 We would be grateful for feedback on this report and especially information on how it has been used by readers and the organisations they work for (see Contact Us).

-Cultural Rights in Critical Perspective: A Socio-legal Conundrum.
+Cultural Rights in Critical Perspective: A Socio-legal Conundrum

-Akoth and Hughes-Cultural Rights a Work in Progress Star Newspaper article by Steve Ouma Akoth and Lotte Hughes published on the 28th of November 2015.
+Akoth and Hughes-Cultural Rights a Work in Progress Article by Steve Ouma Akoth and Lotte Hughes, published in The Star newspaper on 28 November 2015.